trentnewman/bio-workflows/README.md

 ## 🔭 Roadmap

-Additional workflows (e.g. RNA-seq processing) will be added over time, each in their own subdirectory under this repository.
+Additional workflows may be added over time, each in their own subdirectory under this repository.

 ---